Chronicles: Medieval – The Ambitious Medieval War Game Fans Have Been Waiting For

 Large-Scale Battles and Sieges

-Warfare is the heart of the game.
-Players recruit, train, and lead armies into open field battles, castle sieges, and custom skirmishes.
-Units are based on history, from English longbowmen to French heavy cavalry.
-The game puts equal weight on tactics and direct combat — you’re not just watching battles unfold, you’re inside them, issuing orders, fighting alongside your troops, and adapting when things turn against you.
+The game is all about war.
+Players collect, train and command armies which they take in to open field battles, castle sieges or custom scenarios.
+You’ll even find units based on history, from English longbowmen to French heavy cavalry.
+The game equally emphasizes turn-based tactics and straight-up combat — you’re not just watching battles unfold, you’re in them, giving orders, fighting beside your troops and changing plans on the fly when things start to go sideways.

 Build, Rule, and Defend